Last updated 10 August 2023

 What it’s about

 An original and witty yet practical guide to the gluten-free diet.
+For celiacs, people with other gluten-related disorders, and anyone interested in nutrition.

 - Credits the reader with being intelligent.